A Scalable Algorithm For Sparse Portfolio Selection: A Cutting-Plane Method

-It turns out that this procedure yields the strongest possible cuts which can be generated at $\bm{z}$ \textit{for this set of dual variables}, because (a) the procedure yields the minimum feasible absolute magnitude of $w_i$ whenever $z_i=0$, and (b) there is a unique optimal choice of $w_i$ for the remaining indices, since Problem \eqref{saddlepointreformulation} is strongly concave in $w_i$ when $z_i>0$.
-In fact, if $w_i=0$ is feasible for some security $i$ such that $z_i=0$, then we cannot improve upon the current iterate $\bm{z}$ by setting $z_i=1$ and $z_j=0$ for some active index $j$, as our lower approximation gives {where the last inequality holds because $g_{z,i}=-\gamma/2 \cdot w_i^2=0$ and $g_{z,j}=-\gamma/2\cdot w_j^2 \leq 0$.}
+Observe that this procedure yields the strongest possible cut which can be generated at a given $\bm{z}$ \textit{for this set of dual variables}, because (a) the procedure yields the minimum feasible absolute magnitude of $w_i$ whenever $z_i=0$, and (b) there is a unique optimal choice of $w_i$ for the remaining indices, since Problem \eqref{saddlepointreformulation} is strongly concave in $w_i$ when $z_i>0$.
+In fact, if $w_i=0$ is feasible for some security $i$ such that $z_i=0$, then we cannot improve upon the current iterate $\bm{z}$ by setting $z_i=1$, as our lower approximation gives {where the last inequality holds because $g_{z,i}=-\gamma/2 \cdot w_i^2=0$.}

-Additionally, if $\bm{z} \in \mathrm{Relint}(\mathcal{Z})$ then there is a unique optimal choice of $\bm{w}^\star$ and indeed the resulting cut is Pareto-optimal in the sense of \citet{magnanti1981accelerating} (see Proposition \ref{thm:paretooptimal}). \item \textbf{Cut generation at the root node: } Another important aspect of efficiently implementing decomposition methods is supplying as much information as possible to the solver before commencing branching, as discussed in \citet[Section 4.2]{fischetti2016redesigning}.
+\item \textbf{Cut generation at the root node: } Another important aspect of decomposition methods is supplying as much information\footnote{{ For completeness, we should note that while supplying this information often substantially accelerates decomposition schemes, it can sometimes do more harm than good, particularly if the cuts applied are nearly parallel to one another.
+In the context of sparse portfolio selection, our numerical experiments in Section \ref{sec:compexperiments} demonstrate the efficacy of supplying information at the root node for all but the simplest sparse porfolio selection problems.}} as possible to the solver before commencing branching, as advocated by \citet[Section 4.2]{fischetti2016redesigning}.
 One effective way to achieve this is to relax the integrality constraint $\bm{z} \in \{0, 1\}^n$ to $\bm{z} \in [0, 1]^n$ in Problem \eqref{saddlepointreformulation}, run a cutting-plane method on this continuous relaxation and apply the resulting cuts at the root node before solving the binary problem.
 Traditionally, this relaxation is solved using \citet{kelley1960cutting}'s cutting-plane method.
 However, as \citet{kelley1960cutting}'s method often converges slowly in practice, we instead solve the relaxation using an \verb|in-out| bundle method \citep{ben2007acceleration, fischetti2016redesigning}.
 We supply pseudocode for our implementation of the \verb|in-out| method in Appendix \ref{sec:auxpsueodocode}.